What To Eat After A Facelift & Other Facial Surgeries: Proper Post-Op Nutrition

 Worth Waiting For

-We understand you want your facial plastic surgery right away, but this is an instance where patience pays off.
-Our surgeries are often booked out a few months because Dr. Boggess:
+We understand you want your facial plastic surgery right away, but when it comes to your safety and appearance, patience pays off.
+Immediate appointments aren’t always available because Dr. Boggess:

 • Is highly accomplished, and his services are in demand.